kanehekili/Gradient-blue/README.md

 # Gradient-blue & Gradient-black
-Version 4.6
+Version 4.6.2

 A GTK theme supporting gtk2,gtk3 and gtk4

 This theme was written for the GTK3.20+ and the GTK 3.18 Version and includes a matching gtk2 Version.
 It is supposed to be the anti thesis of the flat "material design" and has gradients!

-The GTK4.0 Version is still in progress - mostly works.
+The GTK4 Version is finalized and supports up to GTK4.8

-Gradient-blue has been extended with Gradient-black, which is based on the gray theme but more or less completely rewritten...
+Gradient-blue has been extended with Gradient-black, which is based on the gray theme but was completely rewritten...

-The theme has been tested with LXDE(GTK), xfce, openbox, cinnamon and gnome (40)
+The theme has been tested with LXDE(GTK), xfce, openbox, cinnamon and gnome (40-48)

 ## How to install
 Download the tar.gz file and extract it in your locale .themes folder.
 Select the the theme with the theme manager of the distro.